jrs-coding-school/mysql-camp/4-create-table/index.md

 ## Creating Tables and Data types

 In a relational data model you describe data in the form of tables.
 Each table contains rows.
 It’s very similar to a page in a spreadsheet with each spreadsheet page being similar to a single table.
 Each row within the table represents a thing of interest or entity.
 For example, a Customer table would hold rows of data with each row describing a single customer.
 The entity is described by its attributes which translate to columns in the table.
 Each column contains a single value.
-A Customer table may contain columns such as CustomerID, LastName, FirstName, Gender, and BirthDate.
+A **Customer** table may contain columns such as **CustomerID, LastName, FirstName, Gender, and BirthDate**.

 ![Simple Table](/static/assets/img/simple-table.png)

 A relational database allows you to formally relate tables to one another.
-For example, an Orders table could be related to the Customer table.
+For example, an **Orders** table could be related to the **Customer** table.
 We could express this relationship verbally by stating “One customer can place one to many Orders”.
 Another way to say this would be “A single order is related to a single customer”.

 In order to relate the two tables together. we refer a column in a table to a column within the other table.
-Below we see the Orders table.
-See how we copy over the CustomerID from the Customer table to the Orders table?
+Below we see the **Orders** table.
+See how we copy over the **CustomerID** from the **Customer** table to the **Orders** table?
 This begins to establish the relationship between the two tables.

 ![Relationship](/static/assets/img/simple-table-relationship.png)